coinbase-samples/prime-liquidator-go/README.md

 The *Liquidator* sample application continuously monitors a [Coinbase Prime](https://prime.coinbase.com/) portfolio for crypto assets in hot/trading wallets and places sell orders or converts to USD/fiat.

+Sell orders deduct holds based on instrument, so if new assets are added while others are being liquidated, the application continues to create new orders if there are enough assets to sell.
+Additionally, if for some reason an order continuously fails to execute, there is an ID generated (client_order_id) from the sell attributes that is used to reduce the amount of spam/failing orders sent to Prime.
+Prime treats the client_order_id as idempotent for open orders and the ID is is cached in-process too.

 ## License

 The *Liquidator* sample application is free and open source and released under the [Apache License, Version 2.0](LICENSE).